xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 :Model: Aerotech **PRO225SL-1000** mechanical-bearing linear stage (SL precision class, 1000 mm travel; the longest member of the PRO225SL family). cora Model: ``aerotech_pro225sl_1000``.
+:Motor: Aerotech **BM250_UF**, 240 VAC AC servo motor, S/N
+   ``234848-07``.
+This is the motor inside the PRO225SL stage that drives the ball screw (the stage's product name is PRO225SL-1000;
+   the motor's vendor part number is the BM250 series).
+The ``PropagationDistanceDrive`` Aerotech controller is the electronics box that runs this motor; see that Asset for the drive's own model + serial.
 :Mounted on: Detector optical table
 :Carries: Optique Peter MICRX080 microscope
 :Driven by: ``PropagationDistanceDrive`` (cora ``MotionController``